nvi-inc/fs-vgos/fs-vgos.md

 > **For Westford** to restart the server:
 >
-> Log in to the MCI node PC from a new window on the FSPC
+> Log in to the MCI node PC from a new window on the FS PC
 >
 > ```tcsh
 > ssh 192.52.63.139